Water Boards in South Africa

 Water Boards play a key role in the South African water sector.
 They operate dams, bulk water supply infrastructure, some retail infrastructure and some wastewater systems.
 Some also provide technical assistance to municipalities.
 Through their role in the operation of dams they also play an important role in water resources management.
 The Water Boards report to the Department of Water Affairs (DWA).
-There are 13 Water Boards in South Africa (see list below), together indirectly serving more than 24 million people in 90 municipalities in 2005, or about half the population of South Africa.
+The Water Boards in South Africa (see list below), together indirectly served more than 24 million people in 90 municipalities in 2005, or about half the population of South Africa.

 The three largest Water Boards - Rand Water in Gauteng Province, Umgeni Water in KwaZulu Natal Province and Overberg Water – indirectly serve 10 million, 4 million and 2 million people respectively.
 This is three times as much (18 million) as all the 12 smaller water boards together (6 million).
 Rand Water has a more than 100-year history in the Gauteng area, the industrial heartland of South Africa.
 It buys water from DWA, treats it and sells it to large industries, mines and municipalities.